xwinxu/variational-mnist/README.md

 VAE was trained and performed inference on binarized MNIST (handwritten digits) dataset.

 ## Model Definition
-For an i.i.d. dataset with continuous latent variables per data point, the Variational Bayes algorithm optimizes a reconstruction network (encoder) that performs approximate posterior inference using ancestral sampling.
+For an i.i.d. dataset with continuous latent variables per data point, the Variational Bayes algorithm optimizes a recognition network (encoder) that performs approximate posterior inference using ancestral sampling.

 ### Prior
 Latent variable _z_ is sampled from prior distribution on _z_ usuing true parameters theta\*.